Overview of the Misdemeanor Criminal Process

 Pleas

-At the pretrial and each time your attorney meets with the prosecutor, he should attempt to explore whether there is plea deal that is agreeable to you and the prosecutor.
+At the pretrial and each time your attorney meets with the prosecutor, they should attempt to explore whether there is a plea offer that is agreeable to you and the prosecutor.
 Your criminal defense attorney should also explore whether there are diversion programs available, which may require you to attend a class or treatment, after which the charges will be dismissed.
 Throughout this process, your criminal defense lawyer should advise you of all of your options, including the benefits and risks of each choice, so you can make informed decisions and be in control, without feeling pressured to give up your rights to a trial.

 Motions